sri4ui/weather-app/README.md

 Angular 1.6 , ES5 , Karma-Jasmine , Phantom JS , Yarn , http-server for local server.

 # How to Run:
-yarn install or npm install
+*yarn install or npm install
-npm install http-server -g
+*npm install http-server -g
-set path to "weather-man/src/app/src/" http-server -a localhost -o --cors
+*set path to "weather-man/src/app/src/"
+*http-server -a localhost -o --cors

 #Next Updates
  Test Cases, PhantomJS issue needs to be fixed
  More UI
  More Live Features

+# Notes

+Initially wanted to display historical data (weather report for past 30 days and future 60 days), but couldn't find any free open weather information API available for historical data.
+Most of the API's are not returning the desired information, so i developed this to display one week forecast for now and will update the application to display historical data later.